 Courses carrying the Global Cultures Flag focus on the histories, traditions, practices, aesthetics, and/or perspectives of one or more non-U.S. communities as a way of understanding culture.
 Global Cultures courses may study any area of human activity and may come from any discipline.
 But, in every case, proposals should explain how the course will engage students in an in-depth study of non-U.S. cultural perspectives with the goal of expanding their knowledge and cultural awareness.
+In order to highlight experiences of members of the non-U.S. cultural groups being studied, courses carrying the Global Cultures Flag should, whenever possible, include texts (broadly construed) created by members of those cultural groups.
 Ideally, the Global Cultures Flag will challenge students to explore the beliefs and practices of non-U.S. cultural communities in relation to their own cultural experiences so that they engage in an active process of self-reflection and self-awareness.

 The committee is aware that the terms “global” and “culture” are open to a variety of disciplinary interpretations.
 While the committee defines culture broadly, not every course that focuses on globalization or transnational phenomena will qualify for the flag.
 For the purposes of this flag, the committee understands the term “global” to mean that courses should either inspire students to reflect on, or explicitly include a component on, transnational interconnectedness.
 Courses that apply a cultural lens to global dynamics and, in the process, teach students in depth about culturally specific perspectives are appropriate for this flag.